Neurology and Neurosurgery

 Brain surgery being performed by two of the University of Glasgow Neurology Specialists

 On-site we have access to a number of advanced diagnostic and therapeutic capabilities including:

 - Electrodiagnostic techniques (electromyography and nerve conduction studies)

 - Computerised radiology

 - Magnetic resonance imaging (MRI)

 - 3D printing and patient-based virtual surgical planning

 - Intracranial and spinal surgery for disorders such as hydrocephalus and vertebral malformations

-- Intervertebral disc disease and brain and spinal tumour removal (including access to ultrasonic aspiration)
+- Intervertebral disc disease and brain and spinal tumour removal

 The most commonly performed surgical techniques include:

 - Ventral slot decompression